radoslawgrzelczak/Art-Of-Access/hidden-content-discover.md

-# How to Discover Hidden Content
+# How to Discover Hidden Content on the Website

 Online Hustlers and Enterprenuers while crafting and building their websites DO NOT hide their subdomains, what COULD GIVE ACCESS TO UNWANTED INFORMATION